RohitMenon120192/portfolio/README.md

 - YouTube - [DOBOT Robot Programming](https://www.youtube.com/watch?v=6jzuxFe1-vU)

 - Project 2: Advanced Robotic Manipulation and Programming: A Hands-On Exploration with Universal Robots UR5/CB-3 Series.

-- Key Achievements:

-- Task 1 - Cartesian and Joint Space Movement:
-         Throughout this lab, I led graduate students in performing precise movements in both Cartesian and joint space on Universal Robots UR5.
-Leveraging my expertise, I guided the students through the                  execution of various poses using PolyScope, the tablet interface connected to the robot.

-- Task 2 - Tracing Virtual Cubes:
-         As part of the instructional sessions, I guided graduate students in the creation of programs using RoboDK, Polyscope, or URScript to trace two virtual cubes.
-I emphasized the optimization of specific            side lengths while maintaining a constant gripper orientation, showcasing the spatial manipulation capabilities of robotic programming.

-- Task 3 - Repeatability Testing:
-         I facilitated a lab where graduate students developed programs, utilizing PolyScope, URScript, or RoboDK, to test the repeatability of the robot.
-The students touched a single point on a granite block            multiple times, measuring offsets with three digital indicators to assess the robot’s consistency.

-- Task 4 - Straightness Testing:
-         In a hands-on session, I guided graduate students in creating programs using their chosen software to evaluate the robot’s straightness in three directions.
-Using a single digital indicator, students             measured the straightness of a granite block, gaining insights into the precision and accuracy of the robot’s straight-line movements.

-- Task 5 - Gripper Calibration and Pick-and-Place:
-         I conducted a lab where I instructed graduate students in calibrating the gripper’s force in Newtons based on speed and force settings in PolyScope or URScript.
-Demonstrating the open and close actions           of the gripper, students practiced pick-and-place tasks, moving dice between trays while showcasing color palletizing.

-- Task 6 - Flashlight Assembly:
-        In an instructional setting, I guided graduate students in programming the robot using their preferred software for the assembly of a flashlight.
-Students learned to clamp the flashlight’s head into a            pneumatic chuck and assemble four parts—head, barrel, tail cap, and battery—culminating in placing the completed assembly onto a tray.
-This lab provided valuable hands-on experience in automating                 assembly processes with a robotic system.

 - Advanced Robotic Manipulation and Programming of a Universal Robot (UR3e/UR5e) Series.